Power up your pension with a single contribution

 In addition to tax relief from the government, we aim to give your pension savings an extra boost by adding a share of our profits to your plan each year.
 So if we do well, so do you.
 We’ve called this ProfitShare.

-We add your Profitshare reward to your plan in April each year, and you can take the value of it with the rest of your savings any time after age 55.
+Each year, we’ll aim to award ProfitShare, but there’s no guarantee we’ll be able to make an award every year.
+If we do, we add your ProfitShare reward to your plan in April and invest it in the same investment choice as your other retirement savings.
+You can take the value of it with the rest of your savings any time after age 55.
+This will increase to age 57 from April 2028.
 You can see the value of your Profitshare account in your yearly statement, by logging into online service, or by downloading our mobile app.
-ProfitShare doesn't count as a contribution, so it doesn't affect your annual allowance and the contributions you can make to your plan each year
+ProfitShare doesn't count as a contribution, so it doesn't affect your annual allowance and the contributions you can make to your plan each year.

 Find out more about how it works, how you qualify and what to expect from Profitshare.